Presented by Rick Earley, Beverage Market Manager

 Chocolate is a blend of cocoa liquor, cocoa butter and sugar.
 In 1875, Henri Nestlé in Switzerland, added condensed milk to make milk chocolate.
 White chocolate is made without cocoa liquor, only cocoa butter, sugar, milk and vanilla flavor.

 Working with cocoa powder as an ingredient in other foods can be tricky.
 It contains a natural starch so it develops considerable viscosity in water.
 When mixed with sugar and milk solids, the batch becomes dense and viscous.
 A recipe may have the stiff but light consistency of whipped frosting, or the heavy weight of fudge.

 The Rotosolver high shear mixer is excellent for dispersing cocoa powder.
-For high concentrations, we recommend using a jacketed (heated) kettle with an anchor sweep scraped surface agitator and a Rotosolver mixer.
+For high concentrations, we recommend using a jacketed (heated) kettle with an anchor sweep scraped surface agitator and the Rotosolver.
 The Rotosolver can work at high temperatures when necessary, is not harmed by fine sugar crystals, and is very efficient in converting horsepower to intense high-speed mixing.

-The Rotosolver can dissolve granulated sugar quickly in cold water and can also quickly disperse the lumps of agglomerated cocoa powder, blending them into a smooth syrup with micron sized particles.
-The Rotosolver will also emulsify the cocoa butter into fine droplets.
+The Rotosolver can dissolve granulated sugar quickly in cold water; quickly disperse the lumps of agglomerated cocoa powder, blending them into a smooth syrup with micron sized particles; and emulsify cocoa butter into fine droplets.